pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-0/index.md

 ## Stay connected!

-//------------------------------------------
-// TODO: Add link to LinkedIn PnP profile page
 We value your feedback and are eager to hear from you.
-If you have any suggestions for improvement or want to engage with our community, you can reach out to us on [GitHub](https://github.com/pnp/cli-microsoft365/issues), [Discord](https://aka.ms/cli-m365/discord), or [X](https://x.com/climicrosoft365).
+If you have any suggestions for improvement or want to engage with our community, you can reach out to us on [GitHub](https://github.com/pnp/cli-microsoft365/issues), [Discord](https://aka.ms/cli-m365/discord), or [X](https://x.com/climicrosoft365), or [LinkedIn](https://www.linkedin.com/company/m365pnp).
 Don't hesitate to connect with us.
 Your input plays a vital role in shaping the future of CLI for Microsoft 365.